 4.1 - more ways to list files

-command will list the contents of a directory. adding the
+as discussed earlier, the ls command will list the contents of a directory. adding the

-option will cause the command to also display hidden files. however, certain options
+-a option will cause the command to also display hidden files. however, certain options

-command will allow the user to gather more information about the files in a
+for the ls command will allow the user to gather more information about the files in a

 directory.